ganavijayaram/itemcatalog/README.md

 ### 14. Setting Up Apache to Run the Flask Application

 #### 14.1.
 Installing `mod_wsgi`

+The module `mod_wsgi` will allow your Python applications to run from Apache server.
+To install it, run the following command:

 ```
 $ sudo apt install libapache2-mod-wsgi-py3
 ```

+This would also enable `wsgi`.
+So, you don't have to enable it manually.

+After the installation has succeeded, restart the Apache server:

 ```
 $ sudo service apache2 restart
 ```